Hoisting in JavaScript

 - Now,

-is not declared at all, so we get a ReferenceError.
+xis not declared at all, so we get a ReferenceError.

-and not defined
+Is undefined and not defined are same thing?

-means that the variable is declared but not initialised. not defined
+No, undefined means that the variable is declared but not initialised. not defined means the variable was never declared.

 π Inspecting Function Hoisting